 - Read the pages ‘What you will need to enrol’ and ‘Registration and Enrolment’

 - Read and accept the terms and conditions of HMRC's Online Services

 - Enter your name and email address

 - Create a password, making sure to keep it somewhere safe as you will need it to use the service in the future

-- You will be given a User ID – write it down or take a screen print as you will need it to use the service.
+- You will be given a Government Gateway User ID – write it down or take a screen print as you will need it to use the service and/or to make online payroll submissions.
 Please note that your User ID and pasword may also allow you to access other online Government services.

 - Enter your employer PAYE reference and Accounts Office reference.